 Chugach taking steps to mitigate potential wildfire hazards

-With the current dry weather conditions and high fire danger, Chugach Electric Association, Inc., is taking steps to mitigate wildfire risks in its service territory, some of which could lengthen power outage times.
+With the current dry, warm weather conditions and high fire danger, Chugach Electric Association, Inc., is taking steps to mitigate wildfire risks in its service territory, some of which could lengthen power outage times.

-Chugach is taking temporary measures to power line operations in the Anchorage Bowl, Tyonek, and Northern Kenai Peninsula.
-Crews will also be stepping up tree clearing on the Anchorage Hillside as long as the fire danger remains high.
+Chugach is taking temporary measures to powerline operations in the Anchorage Bowl, Tyonek, and Northern Kenai Peninsula.
+Crews are stepping up tree clearing efforts in Anchorage and the Cooper Landing area as well as long as fire danger is high.

-Additionally, Chugach is working with its tree clearing contractor to increase efforts on the Anchorage Hillside to clear dead and dangerous trees from the right-of-way.
+Additionally, Chugach is working with its tree clearing contractor to increase efforts to clear dead and dangerous trees from the right-of-way.
 Crews will be looking for potential problem areas and clearing trees under or near power lines.
-If trees are outside of the right-of-way and considered a potential hazard, crews will work with property owners to secure permission before clearing a tree.
+If trees are outside of the right-of-way and considered a potential hazard, crews will work with property owners to secure permission before bringing trees to the ground.

-Chugach will return power line operations to normal as soon as weather and conditions permit.
+Chugach took similar steps in April 2019 when the weather was hot and dry and wildfires were burning to the north and south of Anchorage.
+We will return powerline operations to normal as soon as weather and conditions permit.
 If you see trees close to, or in contact with, Chugach powerlines, please report them to the danger tree hotline (907) 762-7227.